karthik0010/Assuredoc/1-Dashboard.md

 - **Active Schedule**: How many schedules are currently running.

-- **Total Runs**: A bar chart showing how many tests ran.
+- **Total Runs**: A bar chart showing how many unit and flow executed.

 - **Executions**: A pie chart showing how much time you’ve saved, and what’s been completed, terminated, or aborted.

-- **Recent Executions**: In recent Execution you will find the list of last flow runs
+- **Recent Executions**: In recent Execution, you will find the list of latest flow runs